-Thousands took to Swiss streets for women’s strike
+Tens of thousands demand equality in Swiss women’s strike

-In Geneva, a large gathering formed at Cornavin train station by mid-afternoon, before marching towards the lake and crossing the Mont-Blanc bridge.
-Their route ended at Parc des Bastions.
-Purple was the dominant colour.

-Geneva police counted 3,500 participants in the procession.
-The Keystone-SDA news agency counted several thousand more.
-Slogans, far from focusing just on issues of gender equality, often referred to the war in Gaza.
-Numerous Palestinian flags were seen.
+In Geneva, for example, a large gathering formed at Cornavin train station by mid-afternoon, before marching towards the lake and crossing the Mont-Blanc bridge.
+Police counted 3,500 participants in the procession, while the Keystone-SDA news agency counted several thousand more.
+Slogans, far from focusing only on gender equality, often referred to the war in Gaza.
+Numerous Palestinian flags were seen amid the purple of the strike.

-In Fribourg, the Feminist Strike collective said in a press release that the demonstration had brought together 3,000 women, trans and non-binary people and men.
-However, organisers complained that the route imposed on them by authorities prevented the parade from passing by the station area.
+In Fribourg, the Feminist Strike collective said in a press release that the event had gathered 3,000 women, trans and non-binary people, and men.
+However, organisers complained that the route imposed by authorities prevented them passing by the station.

 More